jbabcanec/jbabcanec/README.md

 ## 👋 About Me

 Hello!
-I'm an **AI Enthusiast** and **Data Scientist** currently working at **RaLytics LLC**.
-With an academic background applied mathematics, I've dedicated my career to exploring the fascinating intersection of data science, artificial intelligence, and machine learning.
+I'm an **AI Enthusiast** and **Data Scientist** currently making strides at **RaLytics LLC**.
+With a strong background in applied mathematics, I'm deeply engrossed in the intersection of data science, artificial intelligence, and machine learning.

-Beyond the numbers and algorithms, I'm also a passionate **musician** and **genealogist**, which often inspires a unique perspective in my projects.
+My interests aren't confined to just numbers and algorithms; I'm equally passionate about music and genealogy, which often lend unique perspectives to my projects.
+I have a habit of diving headfirst into my work, driven by what I like to call a 'painful fascination.'
+This relentless curiosity means I'm always fully committed to exploring and solving the complexities of a project, often finding it hard to step away until I've unraveled every layer.

 ## 🚀 My Work